Accurx/reliable-downloader/README.md

 ### .NET

-There is already a ```IWebSystemCalls.cs``` and corresponding implementation which allows you to get the http headers for a URL, download the whole content or download the partial content.
-All these calls return ```HttpResponseMessage``` which contains sub properties for headers and the content to be read as a string/stream etc.
+There is already a ```IWebSystemCalls.cs``` and corresponding implementation which allows you to get the HTTP headers for a URL, download the whole content, or download the partial content.
+All these calls return an ```HttpResponseMessage``` object which contains properties for headers and the content.

-As in the example here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Ranges, the http header "Accept Ranges" will be set to "Bytes" if the CDN supports partial content.
+As in the example here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Ranges, the HTTP header "Accept Ranges" will be set to "Bytes" if the CDN supports partial content.

-A test project is included (with Nunit added though can be swapped for XUnit) if Unit tests are wanted.
-There is also a Program Main function which has a real Accurx url (which DOES support partial content) and an example of a file path so that the code can be tested for real.
+An NUnit test project is included if you would like to add unit tests - feel free to swap out NUnit for any other test framework you may prefer.
+There is also a Program Main function which has a real Accurx URL (which **DOES** support partial content) and an example of a file path so that the code can be tested for real.

 ### Java

-There is already a ```WebSystemCalls.java``` and corresponding implementation which allows you to get the http headers for a URL, download the whole content or download the partial content.
+There is already a ```WebSystemCalls.java``` and corresponding implementation which allows you to get the HTTP headers for a URL, download the whole content or download the partial content.
 All these calls return an ```HttpResponse``` object, which contains sub properties for headers and the content.

-As in the example here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Ranges, the http header "Accept Ranges" will be set to "Bytes" if the CDN supports partial content.
+As in the example here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Ranges, the HTTP header "Accept Ranges" will be set to "Bytes" if the CDN supports partial content.

 A test project is included (with JUnit added though can be swapped for an alternative) if Unit tests are wanted.
-There is also an App Main function which has a real Accurx url (which DOES support partial content) and an example of a file path so that the code can be tested for real.
+There is also an App Main function which has a real Accurx URL (which **DOES** support partial content) and an example of a file path so that the code can be tested for real.

 ## Tips